 “We recently lost Shirley, our cocker spaniel/poodle of 17 years, about a month ago,” says Abby.
 “My family is still very sad.
 We have tried to keep it as lighthearted as possible by laughing about her strange habits or funny times when she was around.
 We did make one mistake the day she passed away.
 My dad found her body and panicked.
 To ensure my mother would not arrive home from work and panic also, my dad reacted quickly and buried the dog in the backyard.
 While preventing my mother from having to watch the burial was thoughtful, it was not what worked for the grieving process.
 We learned to have a clear plan in case something happens and everyone is not around to make the decision together.” – Abby Harris.

-If you have any thoughts about healing when your dog dies, please comment below.
-Feel free to share your story – because writing can help you cope with your dog’s death.
+If you have any thoughts about what to do when your dog dies, please comment below.
+I can’t offer advice, but please feel free to share your story.
+Writing can help cope with the death of your beloved dog.

 “Whoever said diamonds are a girl’s best friend never owned a dog.”

 Need encouragement?
 Sign up for my weekly "Echoes of Joy" email - it's free, short, and energizing.
 Like me!
 Is your relationship in trouble?
 Get 7 Steps to Fixing Your Marriage from relationship coach Mort Fertel.
 It's free and helpful, no strings attached.